China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 ✔ Business-Friendly Environment

 Vietnam is a business-friendly nation with an open economy that seeks to attract international companies.
-Vietnam is more business-friendly than China, and investors find it easy to set up their factories and shipping logistics from the country + company registration.
-Vietnam is a member of many international trade organizations and has signed hundreds of trade agreements with countries worldwide to make exports easy.
+It is more business-friendly than China, and investors find it easy to set up their factories and shipping logistics from the country + company registration.
+Vietnam is a member of many international trade organizations and has signed hundreds of trade agreements with countries worldwide to facilitate exports.

 Vietnam is a core member of ASEAN, a market association for Southeast Asia, and the country was supposed to benefit the most from the Trans-Pacific Partnership project.
 Vietnamese factories follow international standards, guaranteeing manufacturing/production capability and employee rights.